Friday the 13th Part 2

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to The counselors complete their training and Paul leaves most of them alone for the night to go into town, marking their choice to stay despite the warnings and entering the night when Jason will hunt., moving from reaction to action.

 The Collapse moment at 65 minutes (76% through) represents the emotional nadir.
 Here, Jason drags the wounded Paul away, seemingly killing him.
-Ginny is now completely alone, separated from her protector, facing the unstoppable killer by herself - the ultimate low point., reveals the protagonist at their lowest point.
+Ginny is now completely alone, separated from her protector, facing the unstoppable killer by herself - the ultimate low point., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 80% of the runtime.
 Ginny uses her psychology knowledge to understand Jason's trauma and puts on Mrs. Voorhees' sweater, weaponizing maternal manipulation to confuse and control him - synthesizing intellect with survival instinct., demonstrating the transformation achieved throughout the journey.